 6. Simple Monetization Model

-Hyper-casual games do not earn by in-app purchases.
-They earn according to the time that the user spends on the game.
-The hyper-casual game’s prime source of income is an advertisement.
+- Hyper-casual game’s prime source of income is an advertisement.
 It can be banner ads, video ads, reward ads, etc.

 We will discuss the monetization strategies later.